wrobel2131/Mooc-java-programming-course/README.md

-# University of Helsinki's open online course on programming in java.
+# University of Helsinki's open online course on programming in java - part I.